Back to overview

 Reading time: two minutes

-Across 2024 and 2025, we’re set to continue to help you crack down on your commercial awareness.
-Welcome back to the Wrestle with PESTLE series, where we use the PESTLE technique to analyse various business case studies.
-But first, here’s an introduction to the technique and how you can use it to pull apart commercial issues you may need to explore in exams, interviews and beyond.
+Across 2025 and 2026, we’re set to continue to help you crack down on your commercial awareness.
+Welcome to LawCareers.Net’s Wrestle with PESTLE series, where we use the PESTLE technique to analyse various business case studies.
+This article offers an introduction to the technique and outlines how you can use it to pull apart commercial issues you may need to explore in exams, interviews and beyond.

-Check out the latest Wrestle with PESTLE on Taylor Swift – The Eras Tour.
+Check out the latest Wrestle with PESTLE on the impact of AI on the legal field.

 What’s the PESTLE technique?